You are currently on the:CMHA National

 Whether you’re looking for employment or employees, At Work can help!

-The At Work program connects Nova Scotians living with a mental illness, mental health challenges or substance use disorder who are unemployed or under-employed to workplaces that match their strengths, skills, and needs as a way to build resilience and bring experienced employees to workplaces.
+The CMHA NS At Work program helps Nova Scotians living with a mental illness who are unemployed or under-employed obtain competitive employment by connecting them to workplaces that match their strengths, skills, and needs to build resilience and bring experienced employees to workplaces.

 At Work is a national program delivered by the Canadian Mental Health Association in communities across Canada, including Nova Scotia.